kerbrek/geeteedee-snap/README.md

 ## Commands

-* Dowload deb file and fix it
+* Download deb file and fix it

     `make prepare`